aayushi12/my-website/README.md

 # my-website
 Updated
-I am now updating from the example branch
+I am now updating from the update-readme branch.